conceptainc/sails-auth/README.md

 Authenticate with the local strategy via a `POST` to `/auth/local` with params `identifier` (email) and `password`).
 This will also create a session.
 See [passport.local](https://github.com/jaredhanson/passport-local) for more.

+* Custom User Lookup

+  If you have additional Model(s) which contain User data by which you want to lookup local strategy users, you can override the `AuthService.findUser(query, cb)` method.

+  _Make sure you execute the callback!_

+  > `return cb(err, user);`

 #### HTTP Basic and Digest
 See [passport.http](https://github.com/jaredhanson/passport-http).